-A lot of people come to Barbados during a career break and can often stay for as long as 6 months if they watch their spending and learn how to live like a local.
+A lot of people come to Barbados during a career break and can often stay for as long as six months if they watch their spending and learn how to live like a local.

-Barbados has so much to offer that is free of charge, such as day on the beach or out swimming in the sea, both of which are great fun and really don’t cost anything at all.
+Barbados has so much to offer that is free of charge, such as a day on the beach or out swimming in the sea, both of which are great fun and don’t cost anything at all.

 In this article, we look at how to make the most of a holiday in Barbados and suggest ways to enjoy yourself spending the least amount of money.